Generation Tomorrow: Summer Health Disparity Scholars Program

 Program Overview:

-Generation Tomorrow and the Johns Hopkins Center for AIDS Research (CFAR) just completed Year 3 of Generation Tomorrow: Summer Health Disparity Scholars.
-The program is designed for undergraduate students interested in HIV and/or hepatitis C virus (HCV) health disparities and their intersection with substance use (addiction and overdose), violence, mental health, and the social determinants of health.
-The program offers mentorship and training in HIV/HCV education, testing, and counseling; health disparities, cultural competence, and harm reduction.
-Through a lecture series, the program explores the intersection of HIV and/or HCV health disparities with the areas defined above and offers a community outreach component through Sisters Together and Reaching (STAR), Inc. This program has a special focus on undergraduate students that are underrepresented in nursing, public health, and medicine with an emphasis on first generation college students and individuals from disadvantaged backgrounds.
+Generation Tomorrow and the Johns Hopkins Center for AIDS Research (CFAR) just completed Year 5 of Generation Tomorrow: Summer Health Disparity Scholars.
+The program is intended for undergraduate students interested in HIV and/or hepatitis C virus (HCV) health disparities and their intersection with substance use (addiction and overdose), violence, mental health, and the social determinants of health.
+The program will offer mentorship and training in HIV/HCV education, testing, and counseling, health disparities, cultural competence, and harm reduction.
+Through a lecture series, the program will also explore the intersection of HIV and/or HCV health disparities with the areas defined above.
+This program will have a special focus on undergraduate students interested in nursing, public health, science, and medicine.

 CFAR Leadership